Most of us would agree that we want our content to be persuasive. But it’s often easier said than...

-So you got a B in your GCSE English, and your teacher even said you’re a natural when it comes to writing.
-You’ve handled the writing of all sorts of emails, business reports and even your personal statement on your CV.
-In fact, everyone you’ve ever written to has kept your letter – your significant other has a box full of your love letters at home!
-Surely, you don’t need to hire the services of a professional copywriter for your company website, right?
+So you did well in your GCSE English, and your teacher even said you're a natural when it comes to writing.
+You've handled the writing of all sorts of emails, business reports and even your personal statement on your CV.
+In fact, everyone you've ever written to has kept your letter - your significant other has a box full of your love letters at home!
+Surely, you don't need to hire the services of a professional copywriter for your company website, right?
 Wrong!
+Here are 4 reasons why you need a copywriter.

 4 reasons why you need a copywriter